Basic Policy

 Summary

-Criteria for Evaluating Effectiveness | FY 2022 (Applicable year: FY 2021) |
+Criteria for Evaluating Effectiveness | FY2023 (Applicable year: FY2022) |

 ---|---|

-Composition of the Board of Directors | Although the size of the Board of Directors (12) and its composition (half being outside directors) were positively rated, we will continue to discuss the composition of the Board so that it will contribute to monitoring strategy and strengthening governance.
-In addition, we will increase opportunities for discussion between our Executive and Board members in order to deepen the Board’s discussions and better facilitate business operations. |
+Composition of the Board of Directors | The size of the Board of Directors (12) and its composition (half being outside directors) were positively rated.
+We will continue to discuss the composition of the Board so that it will contribute to monitoring strategy and strengthening governance. |

 Roles and Responsibility of the Board of Directors | The evaluation showed that the roles and responsibilities of the Board of Directors are being adequately fulfilled.
-Monitoring of business strategy and M&A deals, group governance, and risk management were identified as themes that require continued focus.
+Topics where efforts should continue to be made include the business portfolio, strategies outside Japan, and investments in research and development.
 We will continue to work on these as important themes. |

-Self-Assessment by Directors | All directors were aware of their expected roles and engaged in lively discussions, drawing on their diverse backgrounds, resulting in a positive rating. |
+Self-Assessment by Directors | All Board of Directors members were judged to be aware of Shimadzu’s basic philosophy and their expected roles, engaged in lively discussions based on their diverse backgrounds, and effective. |

 Support for and Cooperation with Directors and Audit & Supervisory Board Members | Adequate sharing of information and awareness between outside directors and corporate auditors is being carried out appropriately.
-Opportunities for candid exchange of opinions between outside directors and accounting auditors, which was an issue last year, have been improved, and cooperation with the internal audit department was also assessed positively. |
+Adequate opportunities for exchanging views between outside directors and accounting auditors/internal audit departments have been ensured, but ongoing improvements will be made due to inadequate information sharing.
+Furthermore, measures to improve outside director knowledge and understanding of Shimadzu will be systematically implemented, such as by conducting facility tours and exchanging views with employees. |

 Cross-Shareholdings